 This might seem like a stretch, but remember Kristoff’s song to Sven?

 “Reindeer are better than people …” even if people do smell better than reindeer.

 If you’re a highly sensitive person, you’ve doubtless had moments (or long seasons) where you’ve preferred animal company to humans.

-And when Olaf the snowman sang his famous song about summer, Kristoff was deeply concerned about Olaf’s innocence and repeated, “Someone needs to tell him.”
+And when Olaf the snowman sang that famous song about summer, Kristoff was deeply concerned about Olaf’s innocence and repeated, “Someone needs to tell him.”

-However, he was too sensitive to state outright, “Dude, you’re gonna melt.”
+However, he was too sensitive to warn him outright, “You’re gonna melt!”

 5. Bashful (Snow White)

 If you’re a highly sensitive person, Bashful is probably your favorite dwarf (though depending on your mood, Grumpy might be a close second).

 Bashful has a secret crush on Snow White, but can rarely stammer out much more than “Oh, gosh,” when he finds himself the subject of her attention.

 How many times have you, as a highly sensitive person, found yourself at a complete lack for words when someone you like tries to talk to you?